-First off, figuring out your face shape is a good place to start if you’re headed in a technical direction.
-While you don’t have to measure your face with a tape measure to get the exact size, have a forward-facing photo taken to see your jaw, forehead, and cheekbone shape.
+First, figuring out your face shape is a good place to start if you’re heading in a technical direction.
+While you don’t have to measure your face with a tape measure to get the exact size, take a forward-facing photo to see your jaw, forehead, and cheekbone shape.

 Then match with these shapes below.
 Each one has a preferred beard style, though you don’t have to use this guide.
-We go over each facial hair style in greater detail below the face shape guide.
+We review each facial hair style in greater detail below the face shape guide.